 We believe that every child deserves:

-While navigating joint custody child support can be daunting, remember that legal assistance can make the journey smoother, ensuring that all parties involved, especially the children, are treated fairly.
+Navigating joint custody and child support can be daunting, but legal assistance can help ensure everyone, especially the children, receives fair treatment.
 Always keep the child’s interests at heart, and don’t hesitate to seek help when you need it.

 Should you encounter joint custody child support issues and require assistance, feel free to contact us at Graham Family Law.
 You can reach us at 210-308-6448 to obtain more information and initiate contact with us regarding joint custody and child support cases.

-In Texas, child support in a 50/50 joint custody arrangement is typically determined by the income of both parents.
-The state uses a formula that might require the higher-earning parent to pay support to the other, ensuring that the child’s financial needs are met equitably.
+In Texas, a 50/50 joint custody arrangement typically determines child support based on the income of both parents.
+The state employs a formula that might require the higher-earning parent to pay support to the other, ensuring that the child’s financial needs are met equitably.

 To deal with a controlling co-parent, recognize the pattern, establish boundaries, and stick with a well-developed parenting plan.
 Remain calm and reasonable, and acknowledge that your co-parent may not change.